A Manual of Religious Belief: Commentary on the religious beliefs expressed

 For preaching that three's ane an' twa."

-The pious 'Old Cotter' in Burns's The Cotter's Saturday Night is often thought to have been based on William Burnes however on closer inspection the views he expresses are too severe to match William's liberal theology.
+The pious "Old Cotter" in Burns's The Cotter's Saturday Night is often thought to have been based on William Burnes, but on closer inspection the views he expresses are too severe to match William's liberal theology.
 The manual for instance insists that pleasure and desire together with the animal soul have a role in Christian life.
-Such sentiments may have inspired Robert Burns's poetry such as the somewhat controversial lines the light that led astray, was light from Heaven" delivered by Coila in 'The vision', the implications of which were of theological concern to the likes of William Wordsworth.
+Such sentiments may have inspired Robert Burns's poetry such as the somewhat controversial lines "the light that led astray, was light from Heaven" delivered by Coila in "The vision", the implications of which were of theological concern to the likes of William Wordsworth.